ibmresilient/resilient-community-apps/fn_virustotal/README.md

   * Other File
   * RFC 822 Email Message File
   * URL
-* Provide a link back to the VirusTotal report in a SOAR case note or in an artifact hit.
+* Provide a link back to the VirusTotal report in a SOAR case note.
-* Automatic playbook to perform VirusTotal analysis and create **hits** for newly added artifacts in SOAR if they are deemed potentially malicious by VirusTotal.

 ---